hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

   width:100%;
 }
 ```
-8. Change the amount of pixels and/or percentage to the map size you prefer.
+:white_check_mark: Change the amount of pixels and/or percentage to the map size you prefer.

-9. Go back to your index.html file and put the link to your CSS file in the `<head>`.
+:white_check_mark: Go back to your index.html file and put the link to your CSS file in the `<head>`.

 ``` html
 <link rel="stylesheet" href="main.css"/>
 ```

-10. Go to http://leafletjs.com/download.html to use the Hosted Version of Leaflet.
+:white_check_mark: Go to http://leafletjs.com/download.html to use the Hosted Version of Leaflet.

-11. Scroll down and copy the newest leaflet library release:
+:white_check_mark: Scroll down and copy the newest leaflet library release:

 ``` html
 <link rel="stylesheet" href="https://unpkg.com/leaflet@1.0.3/dist/leaflet.css" />
 <script src="https://unpkg.com/leaflet@1.0.3/dist/leaflet.js"></script>
 ```
-12. Place the `leaflet.css Link` in the `<head>` of your html file.
+:white_check_mark: Place the `leaflet.css Link` in the `<head>` of your html file.

-13. Place the `leaflet.js script` library in the `<body>`.
+:white_check_mark: Place the `leaflet.js script` library in the `<body>`.

-> ***
 > **JS** *JavaScript libraries are often placed in the head.
 Though, it is best to place them as far as possible to the bottom of the body.
 This is much quicker while loading!*
-> ***

 Now you will have: